Jason Kouchak: Select appearances

-In 1990, Kouchak was a guest artist at Princess Margaret's 60th birthday celebration at the Ritz Hotel and appeared as a guest classical pianist at Zeffirelli's film premiere of Hamlet in the same year.

 Kouchak performed his interpretation of Sakura for Emperor Akihito at London's Victoria and Albert Museum in 1998 and at the Kobe earthquake charity event in 1995.
 This piece was recorded with Julian Lloyd Webber on his album Cello Moods and presented by Olympic ice skater Yuka Sato in 1999.
-In 2017, the piece was performed at a 20-year celebration concert in Brussels.
+In 2017, the piece was performed at a 20-year celebration concert in Brussels for Kazuo Kodama, the Japanese Ambassador to the EU.

 In 2011 and 2013, Kouchak performed the Russian song Dark Is the Night with the Royal Philharmonic Orchestra.
 In commemoration of the Russian Revolution 100 year anniversary, a special concert was given in 2017.

 Kouchak performed Scheherazade at the official opening ceremony for the Emirates Airline Festival of Literature in March 2015 and composed the festival's official 2016 theme song.
 In 2017, Kouchak organised and performed at a special Suomi 100 year celebration concert at the Embassy of Finland in London.

 Jason Kouchak published a music homage to Carlsen and Caruana on the eve of the World Chess Championship match 2018 entitled Victory Moves.
 In 2018, Kouchak also directed and composed a chess-themed ballet project with two orchestral ballet pieces at Holland Park outdoor chess set to mark the 100-year anniversary of women's rights and empowerment in the UK.
 In June 2019, at the Norway Chess closing ceremony, Kouchak played Edvard Grieg's Piano Concerto in A Minor and the world premier of his own composition Queen of the Knight.
 This performance was based on Philidor's Princess of Norway and Mozart's Queen of the Night aria reflecting the fusion of classical chess with blitz Armageddon that characterised the tournament.
 In July 2019, Kouchak performed at the Heart of Finland international chess tournament opening ceremony.